International Journal of Innovation and Entrepreneurship

 Our Managing Editors encourage the Editors-in-Chief and Associate Editors to appoint diverse expert Editorial Boards.
 This is also reflective in our multi-national and inclusive workplace.
 We are proud to create equal opportunities without regard to gender, ethnicity, sexual orientation, age, religion, or socio-economic status.
 There is no place for discrimination in our workplace and editors of IJIE are to uphold these principles in high regard.

 All articles published in IJIE (ISSN: 2753-6297) are published in Gold Open Access.
 An article processing charge (APC) applies to papers accepted after peer review.
 The APC is to cover the costs of peer review, copyediting, typesetting, long-term archiving, and journal management.
 Note that many national and private research funding organizations and universities explicitly cover APCs for articles resulting from funded research projects.

 We accept payment in Great Britain Pounds (GBP), Euros (EUR), Swiss Francs (CHF), US Dollars (USD), Canadian Dollars (CAD), Japanese Yen (JPY), Hong Kong Dollars (HKD).
 The APCs of different types of publications are listed below:

 Local VAT or Sales Tax will be added if applicable.

 Discounts and Waivers

-Discounts are also available for authors with financial difficulties or for other reasons.
-IJIE is committed to supporting the transition of all research to fully open access, therefore we regularly offer APC waivers or discounts.
+APC discounts and waivers are available for authors with financial difficulties or for other justifiable reasons.
+IJIE is committed to supporting the transition of all research to fully open access, therefore we regularly offer APC discounts and waivers.
 On average, we waive approximately 25%-27% of our content every year.
 Please apply for discount/waiver of APC in the cover letter, detailing the reasons, justifications, and evidence.